rkjha5312/Demo-Webpage-for-Embedding-Tableau-Worksheet/README.md

 # Demo-Webpage-for-Embedding-Tableau-Worksheet

-This is just for the demonstration purposes.
-Here we shall be embedding a tableau dashboard in html.
+This html page is created just for demonstration purposes.
+Here we shall be embedding a tableau dashboard.